k1sul1/prog-stack/README.md

 [Motivation behind the stack](https://www.youtube.com/watch?v=ZNIV2H-jmfM)

 I like Hasura more than I like Prisma.
 There, I said it.
 While Remix has killed almost every client side api call, I like having a GraphQL API and the option to talk to it from the browser.
+And everything else that Hasura offers, including... migrations that work.
+Dysfunctional migrations are what drove me away from Prisma.

 This stack **does not** talk to Hasura from the browser, but you could make it do that if you wanted to, pretty easily.